windranger-io/windranger-governance/docs/Architecture.md

 Proposal struct will be almost the same as Compound one, but with addition of token param (either Bit or protocol token), with which voting happens https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/GovernorAlpha.sol#L35, will be the list for each protocol => proposals

 We can use Sybil https://github.com/Uniswap/sybil-interface for governance delegators => digital identity / KYC mapping

+### BitDAO roles

+BitDAO will have functionality of roles.
+All participants can be assigned roles and only roles can make decision for the protocol.
+Tokens can be delegated same way per each class for each participant, for example 1000 BIT, we delegate 500 BIT and 500 BIT to John and Alex developers, 700 BIT and 300 BIT for Michael and Kate treasury managers, etc. Each proposal will have roles list that need to vote for this proposal and reach threshold for each role independently.

+registerNewRole(role)
+registerNewMember(role, member)
+registerNewRole and registerNewMember will be done by accepting proposal through voting.

 ## BitDAO Treasury